Belfast Yard Maintenance, Storage and Administration facility is a key feature of the O-Train Confederation Line Light Rail Transit project.

 The Belfast Yard site has been designed to integrate with the various surrounding land uses – residential, commercial, light industrial and retail.
 Rideau Transit Group (RTG) and the City of Ottawa recognize the importance of being a good neighbour by minimizing the impact of construction on adjacent businesses, residences and the natural environment.

 Belfast Yard will be a world-class Centre of Excellence for vehicle assembly, maintenance and operations.
-Approximately 100 jobs will be created at the facility in maintenance, manufacturing, assembly, testing and vehicle quality control.
+Approximately 100 jobs have been created at the facility in maintenance, manufacturing, assembly, testing and vehicle quality control.
 The Confederation Line will consist of highly advanced technology and systems which will require skilled tradespersons and technicians for maintenance.
 These employees will be highly trained and qualified to maintain these systems and it is anticipated that the majority of these employees will be hired locally.

 Sustainability and LEED Certification